Posted: Thu 24th Aug 2023

 Starting a business is never an easy process, even for the most positive and confident entrepreneurs.

-As an ICAEW chartered accountant, it is my job to ensure that a project is financially sound and has a realistic chance of succeeding.
+As an ICAEW chartered accountant, it's my job to make sure that a project is financially sound and has a realistic chance of succeeding.
 We really want you to achieve your goals, and we know careful planning is essential to avoid any potential pitfalls along the way.